 One evening I yelled to my husband that there was a "kuma" (bear) in the bathroom, but of course is was a "kumo" (spider).

-Yes, I know others that have done it too, but most don't do it for a few weeks before finding out something is wrong Bet you husband was relieved it was only a spider in the bathroom...
+Yes, I know others that have done it too, but most don't do it for a few weeks before finding out something is wrong Wink Bet you husband was relieved it was only a spider in the bathroom...